-Enter this homemade, healthier, not fried version of orange chicken that’s made in one skillet and ready in 10 minutes.
+Enter: this homemade, healthier, not fried version of orange chicken that’s made in one skillet and ready in 10 minutes.
 No fuss, hassle-free, and perfect for busy weeknights.

-The homemade orange chicken is ridiculously tender, juicy, and full of orange flavor.
+The skinny orange chicken is ridiculously tender, juicy, and full of orange flavor.
 When I say ridiculously tender, I mean it just melts in your mouth.
 You’d swear it was fried but it’s not.

-What’s in Healthy Orange Chicken?
+Ingredients in Healthy Orange Chicken

 - Chicken breasts